LucienTran/slate/source/index.html.md

 ### 1. Register new device on Hut34

   * Login to your Hut34 account.
-Click "Register a Device" link at the top of the page.
+Click on"Register a Device" at the top of the page.
-  * In device registration form enter device name and other requested details.
+  * In device registration, enter the device name and other requested details.
 Now select "Generic Webhook" under "Connection Type".
   * Enter your device's webhook url.

 ![alt text](/images/gen1.png)

-  * Press "Register" button.
-Your will be redirected to the device list page and you should now see your device listed.
+  * Press the "Register" button.
+You will be redirected to the device list page and you should now see your device listed.
 Now copy your "Device Key" from device list.
-This will be used in next step.
+This will be used in the next step.

 ![alt text](/images/gen2.png)

 ### Post query to Hut34 and get response

-Sending your query to Hut34 and receiving response is straightforward.
-To send your question you need to post following json to Hut34.
+Sending your query to Hut34 and receiving a response is straightforward.
+To send your question you need to post the following JSON to Hut34.

 <div class="center-column"></div>
 ```json